RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-20-the-sharepoint-dvwp-in-ferrari-mode-strikes-again.md

 </xsl:template>
 {% endhighlight %}

-Alright prime time, we are bulding the required html that represents one tile.
+Alright prime time; we are building the required html that represents one tile.
 We start by copying the tile html from the [MetroJS] page.
 There are multipe variable that you can access here.

 1. `$Rows` attributes can be accessed directly e.g. `<xsl:value-of select="@__spItemCount"/>` or